-Below you’ll find an easy step-by-step tutorial for a Chagall Inspired Art Project and a Chagall Coloring Page.
+Below you’ll find an easy step-by-step tutorial for a Chagall Art Project and a Chagall Coloring Page.
 He liked to make his paintings based on emotions, rather than logic.
 He thought that art didn’t always have to make sense.

 Marc Chagall’s ideas led to an art movement called Surrealism, which wanted to release the creative potential of the unconscious mind.
-This Chagall inspired art project is kind of like asking artists trying to paint their dreams.
+This Chagall art project is kind of like asking artists trying to paint their dreams.

 One easy way for students to try this idea out is to have them draw simple, familiar shapes, but in all different directions.
 Some things can be right side up and some upside down.
 The result is a scene that you can recognize but doesn’t make sense.
 That’s so surreal!